-When I was born in June of 1943, my father (his scrapbook), Keith E. Harris, was piloting a B-17 in bombing missions over Europe while my mother (Margie) worried about him lovingly from Illinois.
+When I was born during World War II, my father (his scrapbook), Keith E. Harris, was piloting a B-17 in bombing missions over Europe while my mother (Margie) worried about him lovingly from Illinois.
 But soon there were toys and relatives, and I grew into playing with both.
 See my poem War Baby for a child's-eye view.

-Schooling in Earlville, Illinois (my home town) was interesting, useful, and generally free of creativity (do what the teacher says, get the good grade).
+The schools in Earlville, Illinois (my home town) were staffed with dedicated teachers, and the course work was interesting and useful.
 From 5th through 12th grades I played the trumpet in the school band and enjoyed the contest trips.
 Dad drove a school bus as part of his living (farming was the other part), and if I happened to ride on his bus, I had to very much behave.
 (But see Lessons Out of School for some unsupervised adventures.)

 Illinois State University was where I became chagrined over how a student with a full class load could possibly keep up with all of the assignments given in said classes.
 I was a pawn in a game, though with judicious time-shuffling and corner-cutting I plowed along and made respectable grades amidst all the worries.

 A bright spot at ISU was taking a contemporary American poetry class with Dr. Ferman Bishop.
 With him I discovered depths in poetry that I had never dreamed of while in high school.
 E. E. Cummings took me for zingy flights of in-your-faceness.
 T. S. Eliot, whose symbols even had symbols, fully baffled me.
 Robert Frost was slyly charming.
 Emily Dickinson's mastery of rhyme and meter for conveying soul and spirit made my heart go funny.
 I started "being a poet" in my sophomore year (1962) at ISU.
 Poetry had been previously unneeded in my life but now was available to contain parts of my soul that I hadn't realized were there.